edayot/lootr-vanilla/README.md

-# WeldDeps Template
+# WeldDeps lootr

-This readme will show you how to use the WeldDeps template to create a new datapack project.
+This readme will show you how to use the WeldDeps lootr to create a new datapack project.

 ## Getting Started